 The exception is any salary sacrificed for a car or any other vehicle, which cannot be pensionable.

-From 6 April 2017, significant reforms to salary sacrifice arrangements were introduced by the Government which have markedly restricted the types of benefits in kind which can benefit from income tax and National Insurance contribution advantages when provided to employees via a salary sacrifice arrangement.
+From 6 April 2017, significant reforms to salary sacrifice arrangements were introduced by the Government.
+These reforms have markedly restricted the types of benefits in kind which can benefit from income tax and National Insurance contribution advantages when provided via a salary sacrifice arrangement.

-Where holiday entitlement is sold in return for additional remuneration, the extra pay will (as in the 2008 Scheme) be non-pensionable, because it is a ‘payment in consideration of loss of holiday’.
+Where holiday entitlement is sold in return for additional remuneration, the extra pay will be non-pensionable, because it is a ‘payment in consideration of loss of holiday’.

-Where holiday entitlement is sold in return for additional remuneration, the extra pay will (as in the 2008 Scheme) be non-pensionable, because it is a ‘payment in consideration of loss of holidays.’

 Buying extra leave

 Many employers have introduced schemes that allow employees to buy extra leave as a way of saving money.
 The impact on a member’s pension and the options open to them will depend on how the scheme works.